 The data collected by Mr. Kallu Singh

-The two sums were set off and the remainder gave an idea of whether Mrs. Vimla owes them some money or they owe her some amount.
+The two sums were set off and the remainder gave an idea of the amount owed and by Mrs. Vimla to them or by them to Mrs. Vimla.

 The mathematical signs could have been assigned to the amounts either way.
-Had Mr. Kallu Singh taken the amounts due to them as negative, then the totals would have been − Rs.
-8,125 and + Rs.
-8,006 and the net figure would have been − Rs.
-119. Whether the amounts due to them are represented by a positive figure or negative figure is dependent on the signs attached.
+Had Mr. Kallu Singh taken the amounts due to them as negative, then the totals would have been −8,125 and +8,006 and the net figure would have been −119.
+Whether the amounts due to them are represented by a positive figure or negative figure is dependent on the signs attached.
 The signs are only an indication of the opposing nature of the amounts.

-Therefore Mr. Oberoi, approached a professional accountant for advice.
+He, therefore, approached a professional accountant for advice.
 From what the accountant told him he could understand that what he was trying to do was correct, but the format in which he was getting it recorded was not suitable for serving his need for information.

 The Basic purpose of Accounting

-Before we go to learn what these are and how these are maintained, we state the basic purpose of accounting.
+Before we go to learn what the format is and how it is maintained, we state the basic purpose of accounting.

 Accounting is a tool that enables us to derive the financial information.